Knowledge base

 By default, the resources that can be used in a project are limited (for security reasons - to avoid ending up with a bill that is too high at the end of the month, for example).

-The Manager indicates which level of limit is assigned to the Organization:
+The Manager indicates which limit level is assigned to the Organization:

-To increase the limit of the projects, contact support Infomaniak.
+To increase the limit of projects, contact Infomaniak support.

 The limits apply to all projects in the Organization.
-In an Organization with 5 projects, where 1 needs level 3, the other 4 projects will inherit a level 3 limit.
+In an Organization with 5 projects, including 1 that requires level 3, the other 4 projects will inherit a level 3 limit.

 This guide presents the Infomaniak Public Cloud offer, an Infrastructure as a Service (IaaS) solution based on OpenStack that provides the resources you need to develop your projects.